Sh33p-exe/imacros-scripts-niche/README.md

 2. Copy & Paste the script you want inside ``iMacros/Macros`` folder

+3. Create your own config you will find examples inside datasources folder.
+(Each script has custom datasource file or more)

-3. Refresh the sidepanel of iMacros
+4. Refresh the sidepanel of iMacros

-4. Select the script you want then press **play**
+5. Select the script you want then press **play**

 ### *** Notes